COUNCILLORS

 A Councillor is a member of the Parish Council.
 They are usually elected for a term of four years but can also be co - opted if a vacancy arises mid-term or seats remain unfilled after an election.
 Councillors are elected to represent the views of the community and to consider the needs of the local environment.

-Councillors are the first point of contact for anybody in the village with a community issue and they attend the monthly Parish Council meetings to discuss council business and to hear from members of the public.
+Councillors are the first point of contact for anybody in the village with a community issue and they attend the bi-monthly Parish Council meetings to discuss council business and to hear from members of the public.

 Councillors must abide by a code of conduct and declare any pecuniary (financial) interest they have in the parish - this information is then held on a register by Breckland District Council.